Analysis | Who Trump might pick for the Supreme Court

-Those are the immediate questions the White House and Senate Republicans are confronting, but one thing’s certain: They will do anything they can to install a new justice.
+Those are the immediate questions the White House and Senate Republicans are confronting, but one thing is certain: They will do anything they can to install a new justice.
 The stakes are just too high, with a possible 6-to-3 conservative majority on the nation’s top court.

 So, who might that nominee be, whenever the time comes?
-Here’s a look at the possibilities.
+Here is a look at the possibilities.

 The 2016 and 2018 finalists